 Forward Helix Ear Piercing Process:

-Typically, forward helix piercings are done by a professional ear piercer with a sterilized hollow needle.
+Typically, forward helix piercings are done with a sterilized hollow 16-gauge or 18-gauge piercing needle.

 Forward Helix Healing Time: